Kamal Haasan: 2010–2019

+2020–present

-On 17 September 2020, director Lokesh Kanagaraj announced through his Twitter handle that his next venture will have Kamal Haasan in lead role with Anirudh handling the music with the movie titled as Vikram.
-It was Kamal Hassan's 232nd film as an actor.
-The film was released on 3 June 2022 and was a huge commercial success grossing ₹423.8 crore and went on to become the highest-grossing Tamil film of the year and fourth highest-grossing Tamil film of all time by beating the collections made by other Tamil films like Beast, Valimai, Etharkkum Thunindhavan and Don etc. The first single of Vikram titled "Pathala Pathala" received several million views from Kamal Haasan's fans and was the most viewed song on YouTube.
+On 17 September 2020, Director Lokesh Kanagaraj announced through his Twitter handle that his next venture will have Kamal Haasan in lead role with Anirudh handling the music with the movie titled as Vikram.
+It was Kamal Haasan's 232nd film as an actor.
+It also Stars Fahadh Faasil, Vijay Sethupathi in the leading roles along with Suriya makes a cameo appearance in the film.
+The film was released on 3 June 2022 and was a huge commercial success grossing ₹423.8 crore and went on to become the 2nd highest-grossing Tamil film of the year and third highest-grossing Tamil film of all time by beating the collections made by other Tamil films like Beast, Valimai, Etharkkum Thunindhavan and Don etc. The first single of Vikram titled "Pathala Pathala" received several million views from Kamal Haasan's fans and was the most viewed song on YouTube.

 The song also received praise for Kamal Haasan's dance performances which went viral.
 Despite facing controversies from the song, it became an instant hit.
-In August 2022, the filming for Indian 2 resumed, after a break of almost an year.
-It is now scheduled for release in summer 2023.
-After Indian 2, he will be collaborating and reuniting with Mahesh Narayanan and Mani Ratnam respectively, for his 233rd and 234th films.
+In August 2022, the filming for Indian 2 resumed, after a break of almost a year.
+The film was released on July 12, 2024, to negative reviews from critics and bombed at the box-office.

+In June 2023, he was cast in Kalki 2898 AD as the antagonist, marking his comeback in Telugu cinema.
+It was the first film in Indian cinema to attend San Diego Comic-Con, in July 2023.
+Along with the director and producers of the film, Nag Ashwin, C. Aswani Dutt, and Swapna Dutt, he presented the panel of the film with Prabhas and Rana Daggubati.
+In October 2023, he gave a voice-over for his character in Leo, the third entry in the Lokiverse.
+After Indian 2, he will be collaborating with H. Vinoth, for his 233rd film, However the film was shelved due to creative differences.

+He has also announced his reunion with Mani Ratnam for his 234th film, entitled Thug Life, which was released in theatres on the 5th June 2025 and received negative reviews and it became a box office bomb.